akio-tomiya/VisualizingLQCD.jl/README.md

 1. Set parameters in ``constants.jl`` (This is a text file, size and the name of the configuration)
 2. Execute ``julia visualization.jl``

-One can use a sample [configuration file](https://www.dropbox.com/scl/fi/ujkmaeszcm33gku7kl67v/Conf24242432beta6.0.ildg?rlkey=4fyzg3krxsy7azlcjgl68nvsm&dl=0).
+One can use a sample [configuration file](https://www.dropbox.com/scl/fi/ujkmaeszcm33gku7kl67v/Conf24242432beta6.0.ildg?rlkey=4fyzg3krxsy7azlcjgl68nvsm&dl=0) (ILDG file).

 ## Visualization from scratch